Michaela Moťovská

 Michaela Moťovská is a former Slovak football defender who last played for Slovan Liberec in the Czech Women's First League.

-She was a member of the Slovakia national team.
-She made her debut for the national team on 7 August 2015 in a match against United Arab Emirates.
+She was a member of the Slovakia national under-19 team, which she captained at the 2016 UEFA Women's Under-19 Championship.
+She made her debut for the Slovakia national team on 7 August 2015 in a match against United Arab Emirates.